linusgke/elektr0nisch/README.md

 ### 💁‍♂️ About me

 Linus Groschke, *2003, lives in Augsburg, Germany.
-He currently attends the thirteenth grade at the Freie Waldorfschule Augsburg.
+He graduated from the [Freie Waldorfschule Augsburg](https://github.com/FreieWaldorfschuleAugsburg) in 2023 and is now working for a local IT firm.
 He is very interested in technology and is passionate about programming.
-He is politically active for [Fridays For Future](https://fff-augsburg.de) and the [Climate Camp Augsburg](https://augsburg.klimacamp.eu).
+He is politically active for the SSV Augsburg, [Fridays For Future](https://fff-augsburg.de) and the [Climate Camp Augsburg](https://augsburg.klimacamp.eu).

 [... read more](https://elektronisch.dev/)